 David Holmes, BSc (Hons), PhD, CSci, FIBMS

-Associate Dean Emeritus of Basic Sciences for the Keith B. Taylor Global Scholars Program
+Associate Dean Emeritus of Basic Sciences, SGU/NU Program

 Professor of Basic Sciences

-Dr. Holmes’ association with St. George’s University goes back to 2000 and he first visited Grenada in 2002 in his capacity as Head of Biomedical Sciences at Northumbria University (NU).
-His proudest academic achievement is his role, along with other Northumbria University colleagues, in the creation of the Keith B. Taylor Global Scholars Program (KBTGSP) in 2007.
-Subsequently he joined SGU (2010) as Associate Dean of Basic Sciences (with responsibility for the KBTGSP alongside SGU’s Dr. Robert Jordan) and Professor of Biochemistry at the Northumbria University campus in Newcastle upon Tyne, UK.
+Dr. Holmes’ association with St. George’s University goes back to 2000 and he first visited Grenada in 2002 in his capacity as head of Biomedical Sciences at Northumbria University (NU).
+His proudest academic achievement is his role, along with other Northumbria University colleagues, in the creation of the St. George’s University of Grenada School of Medicine/Northumbria University (then the Keith B. Taylor Global Scholars Program) in 2007.
+Subsequently he joined SGU (2010) as associate dean of basic sciences (with responsibility for the KBTGSP alongside SGU’s Dr. Robert Jordan) and Professor of Biochemistry at the Northumbria University campus in Newcastle upon Tyne, UK.
 In recognition of his services in helping to create the KBTGSP, in June 2011, Dr. Holmes was presented with SGU’s Medal of Merit by Chancellor Charles Modica at the MD awards ceremony at Lincoln Center in New York.

 Dr. Holmes took a BSc (Hons) Biochemistry degree at Aberdeen University, followed by a PhD in Faculty of Medicine, University of Newcastle upon Tyne during which he studied protein breakdown in skeletal muscle (funded by the Muscular Dystrophy Group of GB).
 He continued his interest in muscle catabolism during postdoctoral studies on cachexia (funded by the UK Cancer Research Campaign) before being appointed, in 1975, as Lecturer at Newcastle Polytechnic (now Northumbria University).
 His teaching experience includes Biochemistry, Medical Biochemistry, Genetics, The Biology of Disease, Biotechniques and Practical Molecular Genetics, Analytical & Immunological Methods and Pathology in Practice.